 Step 1.
 Create a VNC service file.

 sudo vi /etc/systemd/system/[email protected]

 Step 2.
 Add the below lines to the VNC service file.

-[Unit] Description=Remote desktop service (VNC) After=syslog.target network.target [Service] Type=forking User= PIDFile=/home//.vnc/%H:%i.pid ExecStartPre=-/usr/bin/vncserver -kill :%i > /dev/null 2>&1 ExecStart=/usr/bin/vncserver -depth 24 -geometry 1280x800 :%i ExecStop=/usr/bin/vncserver -kill :%i [Install] WantedBy=multi-user.target
+[Unit] Description=Remote desktop service (VNC) After=syslog.target network.target [Service] Type=forking User=PIDFile=/home/ /.vnc/%H:%i.pid ExecStartPre=-/usr/bin/vncserver -kill :%i > /dev/null 2>&1 ExecStart=/usr/bin/vncserver -depth 24 -geometry 1280x800 :%i ExecStop=/usr/bin/vncserver -kill :%i [Install] WantedBy=multi-user.target

-But do not forget to replace each tag with your username like the below screenshot.
+But do not forget to replace each

 Step 3.
 Reload the systemd services daemon for changes to take effect.